mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 ### 5.1 Deploy to an Environment

 1. A green tick indicates that the build has finished.
-Click **Deploy** to deploy the package to SAP Cloud Portal.
+Click **Deploy** to deploy the package to SAP Cloud Platform.

     ![](attachments/sap-cloud-platform/sap-revision-built.png)